 Frequently ask question

-HOW DO I FIND A COMPANY TO DO MOLD SAMPLING IN MY HOME OR BUSINESS?
+HOW DO I FIND A COMPANY TO DO MOLD INSPECTION OR MOLD TESTING IN MY HOME OR BUSINESS?

-Look for a Certified Industrial Hygienist or Industrial Hygienist to conduct mold sampling.
-Search under “Indoor Air Consultants” in the Yellow Pages online website.
+Look for a Certified Industrial Hygienist (CIH) or Industrial Hygienist to conduct mold inspection or mold testing.
+Also Search under “Licensed Mold Assessor” in Google.

 HOW IS MOLD SAMPLED?